ncaptier/stabilized-ica/README.md

 We provide a jupyter notebook for an illustration with transcriptomic data:
 * [ICA decomposition with stabilized ICA](transcriptomic_ICA.ipynb)

+## Data

+The data set which goes with the jupyter notebook can be found in the .zip file [data.zip](data.zip).
+Please extract locally the data sets before running the notebook.

 ## Requirements

 To run this algorithm as well as the jupyter notebook, one will need the following python packages: